Keeping text notes

 Forget about files for a minute

 So far we've mostly thought about using this system as somewhere to keep your files.
 But what if you didn't always have to write things in a Word document or create an Excel spreadsheet?
 What if you just had a place where you could keep little notes about things?
-What if it was super amazing quick and let you found anything you wanted in an instant?
+What if it was super amazing quick and allowed you to find anything you wanted in an instant?

 What I'm about to show you is probably my favourite use of the Johnny.Decimal system.
 Start using this at work and watch your productivity go through the roof.